SCIFIHISTORY.NET

 "Only Prince Lee-Char and Padawan Ahsoka Tano have escaped capture and must find a way to free their comrades as well as the entire planet from the impending rule of Riff Tamson."

-On this day in 2014, TV's Agents Of S.H.I.E.L.D. aired "Shadows."
-This served as the first episode in the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 2014 (in the U.S.), TV's Agents Of S.H.I.E.L.D. aired "Shadows."
+Officially, this served as the first episode in the program's second season, and here's the plot summary as provided by IMDB.com:

 "Carl Creel is sent after an item that was stolen from Hydra during WWII.
 Fitz tries to cope with his mental issues."